Iris-GW/ai_choice_game/README.md

 # AI Choice-Based Game

-This project integrates OpenAI's GPT-3.5 model to create a choice-based game .
+This project integrates OpenAI's GPT-3.5 model to create a choice-based game.
 The AI generates dynamic responses based on user inputs, allowing for immersive, choice-driven gameplay.

 ## Project Structure